Electrical Engineering AMP

 Advanced courses in electrical engineering, physics, computer science, and mathematics (eighteen to twenty-four credits) with at least fifteen credits appropriately distributed in approved areas of study in the Electrical Engineering department.
 Thesis research (six to twelve credits).

-In either case, successful completion of the M.S. degree will require passing a comprehensive examination.
+In all cases, successful completion of the M.S. degree will require passing a comprehensive examination.
 This examination will be based on course work that was taken in the pursuit of the M.S. degree.
 Thesis option students will be tested orally at the time of their thesis proposal.
-Non-thesis option students will be asked to make a report, both written and oral on a design or research topic of current interest which relates to course work taken at UVM.
-The presentation must be understandable to engineers and scientists, not just professionals working directly on the particular topic.
+Non-thesis option students will be asked to make a report, both written and oral on a design or research topic of current interest that relates to course work taken at UVM.

 M.S.
 Thesis Option: The student must orally present a proposal for their thesis research at least 3 months prior to graduation.
 The student's thesis committee will orally examine the student based on the student's coursework and research focus.